fastlmm/FaST-LMM/README.md

     python setup.py build_ext --inplace

-Note, if this fails with a gcc permission denied error, then specifying the correct compiler will likely fix the problem, e.g.

-    python setup.py build_ext --inplace --compiler=msvc

 Don't forget to set your PYTHONPATH to point to the directory above the one named fastlmm in the fastlmm source code.
 For e.g. if fastlmm is in the [somedir] directory, then in the unix shell use: